chok-chok/episode-api/README.md

 ```

 ## Code formatting
-Save brainpower and let the [Black](https://black.readthedocs.io) does the work.
+This project uses [Black](https://black.readthedocs.io) does the work.

 Before commiting the code, run the following command: